 How to Create AI Prompts: Design the Process Before You Write

-Prompt results often swing from useful to unusable when the request is built around phrasing instead of structure.
-This article frames prompt creation as process design, where purpose is defined before instructions are written, and the AI is guided through an ordered set of decisions.
-It focuses on four levers that drive consistency: clarifying success criteria, assigning a specific role for the AI to perform, setting scope boundaries that prevent drift, and sequencing instructions so priorities are handled in the right order.
-The tension is simple: vague intent forces the AI to guess, while planned logic reduces variation and rework.
-When these elements are treated as a repeatable workflow, prompts become easier to reuse, easier to troubleshoot, and far more predictable across everyday content tasks.
+Prompt results often swing from useful to unusable when requests focus on phrasing instead of structure.
+This article approaches prompt creation as process design, defining purpose before drafting instructions and guiding the AI through a deliberate sequence of decisions.
+It centers on four levers that shape consistency: clarifying what success looks like, assigning a clear role for the AI, setting boundaries that limit drift, and arranging instructions so priorities are addressed in the proper order.
+The underlying issue is straightforward.
+When intent is vague, the AI fills gaps on its own.
+When logic is planned, variation and rework decline.
+Treated as a repeatable workflow, these elements make prompts simpler to reuse, easier to troubleshoot, and more reliable across everyday content tasks.